string-name-k1d/Robotics-Notes/Embedeed/IO/PWM.md

 So $duty cycle = \frac{on-time}{T} = \frac{CCR}{ARR+1}$

 **ClassWork 2**
-- [ ] find the CRR value for our 50Hz PWM to have 2ms on-time.
+- [ ] find the CRR value for your 50Hz PWM to have 1ms on-time\
+      (just choose 1 set of CCR and ARR values from your classwork 1)

 ## PWM set up in stm32